Published May 30, 2026 | 5:23 PM ⚊ Updated May 30, 2026 | 7:39 PM

 Synopsis: After he was elected the CLP leader, Shivakumar moved a resolution thanking Siddaramaiah for his service to the state and the Congress party.
 The CLP adopted the resolution.

+Earlier in the day, the CLP meeting elected Shivakumar as its leader.
 After he was elected the CLP leader, Shivakumar moved a resolution thanking Siddaramaiah for his service to the state and the Congress party.
-The CLP adopted the resolution.
+The CLP unanimously adopted the resolution.

 “The Congress Legislative Party expresses its heartfelt gratitude to Shri Siddaramaiah for his invaluable service to the people of Karnataka and the Congress party,” the resolution said.